infotroph/efrhizo/efrhizo-log.md

 ## 2016-04-12

 Edited mix_crop_tube_depth.stan to precompute centered log depth (log(depth) - log(mean(depth))) in the transformed data block rather than calculate it every iteration.
 If I did this right, should not change results but ought to produce a small speedup.
 Considered removing the derived depth_logmean value, but kept it because I use it to calculate predicted totals in teh generated quantities block as well.

+Regarding empty log files seen yesterday and earlier: David Slater, cluster admin, says he's not sure what's going on and it "definitely shouldn't do that", but says it might help to explicitly write my output to a log file rather than rely on the `# PBS -j oe` directive, which saves output in the Torque spool and then (supposedly) copies it back to the working directory after the run finishes.
+Slater says he has occasionally seen this copy time out on very large files (i.e. approaching 1 GB), so it can't hurt to skip it.

+Edited currently active Torque scripts (mix_crop_tube_depth_midsummers.sh, mix_crop_tube_depth_sessions10.sh, mix_crop_tube_depth_sessions_12.sh) to write their stdout/stderr output directly to a log file instead of relying on Torque to copy output back from its spool file.
+I used `2>&1 | tee -a "$PBS_JOBNAME"."$SHORT_JOBID".log`, which ought to copy both stdout and stderr but also still leave them echoed to the console -- so the Torque output file *ought* to exist and be identical to this log.
+Will see if that's true.